SoftwareGuy/Ignorance/README.md

 Make sure you have Mirror installed and up to date before installing Ignorance.

--   [ENet-CSharp](https://github.com/SoftwareGuy/ENet-CSharp): **slightly modified version included**
+-   [ENet-CSharp](https://github.com/SoftwareGuy/ENet-CSharp): **Slightly modified version included**

--   [Mirror Networking](https://github.com/vis2k/Mirror): use Asset Store release please, only use Git Master release for bug fixes that you desperately need
+-   [Mirror Networking](https://github.com/vis2k/Mirror): use the latest Asset Store release.
+Git Master also supported but not recommended.

 Installation
 ------------

 Download the Unity Package from Releases that is the latest one.
 Simply import the Unity Package and Unity will do the rest.
 Follow the instructions below.

 How to use
 ----------